eed3si9n/eed3si9n.com/original/sjson-new-and-custom-codecs-using-llist.md

   [4]: https://vimeo.com/165837504

 Two months ago, I wrote about [sjson-new][1].
 I was working on that again over the weekend, so here's the update.
 In the earlier post, I've introduced the family tree of JSON libraries in Scala ecosystem, the notion of backend independent, typeclass based JSON codec library.
-I concluded that we some easy way of defining a custom codec it to be usable.
+I concluded that we need some easy way of defining a custom codec for it to be usable.

 ### roll your own shapeless